ProZorroBI/Qlik-QVD-Creator-Scripts/README.md

 # QlikScripts
-Qlik View and QlikSense Scripts
+Qlik View and QlikSense Scripts for creating QVD files